Licensed Independent Clinical Social Worker, LICSW

 Obsessive Compulsive Disorder

 Jane Hesser is an expert in prenatal and postpartum depression and anxiety, including OCD as well as adjustment to motherhood.
-She also specializes in artists' mental health.
+She also specializes in artists' mental health and sleep disorders, including insomnia.
 She enjoys working with women who are trying to conceive, adopt, or transition to motherhood as well as those who are navigating other challenges in their lives.

 Jane has built her expertise in women's mental health through her extensive work in the Department of Women's Behavioral Health at Women & Infants Hospital.
 Her style is warm and practical, combining biological regulation such as sleep and diet, with deeper psychotherapy work.
 She is the regional co-coordinator for Postpartum Support International in the state of RI, teaches in the Department of Psychiatry and Human Behavior at Alpert Medical School of Brown University, and speaks and teaches locally and nationally on the subject of perinatal mental health.
 Babies are always welcome in session and Jane can help connect clients with specialists in baby sleep and feeding.